-As in the original Ehrenfest model, the result \er{memtbe} on convergence of averages does not dependent on the initial condition, expect for the mild demand of convergence at $t = 0$.
-Moreover, Theorem \ref{t3.1} even holds without the assumption that $(X_n(t))_{t \in \T}$ has the same distribution for each $n \in \N$, which is baked into the construction \er{Omega}.\footnote{But this time one cannot use the (standard version of) Cram\'{e}r's theorem anymore to prove this.} Making the distribution of $X_n(0)$ deterministic for each $n \in \N$, this implies that \emph{any} initial microstate may lead to irreversible behaviour, which is a big difference with deterministic dynamics.
+On the other hand, as in the original Ehrenfest model the result \er{memtbe} on convergence of averages does not depend on the initial condition, except for the mild demand of convergence at $t = 0$.
+Moreover, Theorem \ref{t3.1} even holds without the assumption that $(X_n(t))_{t \in \T}$ has the same distribution for each $n \in \N$, which is baked into the construction \er{Omega}.\footnote{But this time one cannot use the (standard version of) Cram\'{e}r's theorem anymore to prove this.} Making the distribution of $X_n(0)$ deterministic for each $n \in \N$, this implies that \emph{any} initial microstate may lead to irreversible behaviour, which is a big difference with deterministic models.
 This raises the question what the role of the \SZA\ in the modified Ehrenfest model could be, either in Boltzmann's original form in or the modern probabilistic form (cf.\ \S\ref{OBE}).
 Let us discuss various perspectives on this. \begin{enumerate} \item While every initial microstate $s \in 2^{\N}$ may lead to irreversible behaviour, it does not follow that each path starting from $s$ behaves irreversibly, as obvious counterexamples show; instead, the analogue of Boltzmann's original \SZA\ in the modified Ehrenfest model exists on the level of paths.
-Recalling the notation \er{3.30}, the \SZA\ states that the proportion of balls in $U_1$ which jump to $U_0$ in the next time step is $pf(t,\om)$, and similarly equals $p(1 - f(t,\om))$ for balls jumping from $U_0$ to $U_1$.
-From this assumption, one obtains which is a toy Boltzmann equation.
-The \SZA\ of the modified Ehrenfest model can actually be rigorously formulated and proven to hold for all $\mathbb{P}$-random $\om \in \Om$, once again not necessarily assuming that the balls have identically distributed Markov chains.
-This rigorous formulation of the \SZA\ for balls jumping from $U_1$ to $U_0$ is
+Recalling the notation \er{3.30}, the \SZA\ states that \emph{the proportion of balls in $U_1$ which jump to $U_0$ in the next time step is $\beta f(t,\om)$, and similarly equals $\beta(1 - f(t,\om))$ for balls jumping from $U_0$ to $U_1$.} From this assumption, one obtains

+which is our previously-derived toy Boltzmann equation.
+The \SZA\ of the modified Ehrenfest model can actually be rigorously formulated and proved to hold for all $\mathbb{P}$-random $\om \in \Om$, once again not necessarily assuming that the balls have identically distributed Markov chains.
+This rigorous formulation for balls jumping from $U_1$ to $U_0$ is

 which can be rewritten as